AllYourBot/hostedgpt/README.md

 HostedGPT is a free, open-source alternative to ChatGPT also supporting other providers (Anthropic, Google, Llama, Groq, etc.).
 It's a Ruby on Rails app so you can run it on any server or even your own computer.
 Just bring your own API keys.

-This app is intended to be incredibly easy for ChatGPT users to switch.
-Features you expect are here plus it supports GPT-5, Claude 4, Gemini 2.5 (and others) in a single app.
-You can also switch assistants in the middle of a conversation!
+You can also switch providers and models in the middle of a conversation, so it is great for comparing different models!

 This project is led by an experienced rails developer, but we're actively looking for contributors to help!

 ## Top features of HostedGPT

-- **Use GPT-5, Claude 4, Gemini 2.5 (and others) without multiple $20 / month subscriptions, you don't even need a single $20 subscription!** You only pay as much as you use.
+- **Use GPT-5, Claude 5, Gemini 3.6 (and others) without multiple $20 / month subscriptions, you don't even need a single $20 subscription!** You only pay as much as you use.
 The HostedGPT app is free so you just pay for your OpenAI, Anthropic, and Google API usage.
 There are hosting costs if not running locally.
-- **A very polished interface with great mobile support** You can "install" on your mobile phone by opening your instance of HostedGPT in your Safari browser, tapping the Share icon, and then selecting "Add to Home Screen".
+- **A polished interface with mobile support** You can "install" on your mobile phone by opening your instance of HostedGPT in your Safari browser, tapping the Share icon, and then selecting "Add to Home Screen".
 German localization included.
 - **You will rarely hit the '_You've reached the current usage cap_' errors**.
 - **Collect and easily search and share all of your conversions** You can search across conversations and providers.